 This new rule requires most13 Nasdaq-listed companies with boards of more than five members to have at least two self-identified "diverse" ("Diverse") members.
-Of the two self-identified directors, at least one director must self-identify as LGBTQ+ and/or an Underrepresented Minority, and at least one member must self-identify as Female.14 Smaller reporting companies must have at least two Diverse members, including at least one member who self-identifies as Female.
+Of the two self-identified directors, at least one director must self-identify as LGBTQ+ and/or an Underrepresented Minority, and at least one member must self-identify as Female.
+For smaller reporting companies, the second Diverse member may either also self-identifies as Female.
 For smaller reporting companies, the second Diverse member may either also self-identify as Female, or self-identify as LGBTQ+ or an Underrepresented Minority.
-Boards with five or fewer members, including boards of smaller reporting companies with five or fewer members, are permitted to have only one Diverse member.15 The rule has phase-in periods that vary depending on the applicable Nasdaq market as shown below.16 Nasdaq published two informational guides: a guide for companies already listed or that will be listed as of August 6, 2022.18 Nasdaq also published a set of FAQs on the subject.
+Boards with five or fewer members, including boards of smaller reporting companies with five or fewer members, are permitted to have only one Diverse member.
+The rule has phase-in periods that vary depending on the applicable Nasdaq market as shown below.
+Nasdaq published two informational guides: a guide for companies already listed or that will be listed as of August 6, 2022.
+Nasdaq also published a set of FAQs on the subject.